-It is Glen Innes Severn Council's intent to prevent all foreseeable pollution incidents that might impact on the environment and the safety of employees, facility users & neighbours, through the implementation of standard operational procedures, undertaking routine site activity inspections, regular training of personnel in the implementation of operational procedures and through emphasising & supporting proactive incident prevention reporting.
+It is recognised that pollution incidents are not totally preventable.
+However, it is Glen Innes Severn Council's intent to prevent all foreseeable pollution incidents that might impact on the environment and the safety of employees, facility users & neighbours, through the implementation of standard operational procedures, undertaking routine site activity inspections, regular training of personnel in the implementation of operational procedures and through emphasising & supporting proactive incident prevention reporting.